 *Note: Deputies are not elected.
 All board terms end in November 2020.
 You may contact township officials by calling the township office (906-343-6535).

-Regular meetings are generally held on the first Monday of each month at 7 PM (2017-18 meeting schedule ).
-(Note: In September 2017 & January 2018, the meeting will be the first Tuesday due to holidays).
+Regular meetings are generally held on the first Monday of each month at 7 PM (meeting schedule ).
+(Note: In September 2018, the meeting will be the first Tuesday due to the Labor Day holiday).
 They are held at the Onota Township Hall, located at E1461 Deerton-Sand Lake Road in Deerton.
-Special meetings are held if necessary, and always have a notice posted (at least 18 hours in advance) of the date, time, and purpose of the meeting.
+Special meetings are held as necessary, and always have a notice listing the date, time, and purpose of the meeting posted (at least 18 hours in advance).

 How can I participate in a meeting?